-The information presented in this book is for instructional purposes only and should not be construed as legal advice on any particular issue, including compliance with relevant laws.
+The information presented here is for instructional purposes only and should not be construed as legal advice on any particular issue, including compliance with relevant laws.
 We specifically disclaim any liability for any loss or damage any participant may suffer as a result of the information contained.
-Furthermore, successful completion of activities in this book does not result in formal accreditation or recognition within or for any given field or purpose.
+Furthermore, successful completion of activities contained here does not result in formal accreditation or recognition within or for any given field or purpose.